Aakash Repeater Courses

 Subject-Specific Minimum: Scoring below 30% in even one subject will lead to failure, regardless of the aggregate score.

-If a student fails to achieve the required passing marks in the KSEAB SSLC exams, they are provided with multiple opportunities to improve their performance.
-To ensure no student is left behind, the Karnataka School Examination and Assessment Board has introduced a three-exam system for the 2025 SSLC examination.
+If a student fails to achieve the required passing marks in the KSEAB SSLC result 2026, they are provided with multiple opportunities to improve their performance.
+To ensure no student is left behind, the Karnataka School Examination and Assessment Board has introduced a three-exam system for the 2026 SSLC examination.
 This system allows students to reappear and clear failed subjects within the same academic year.

 This is the primary exam conducted at the end of the academic year.
 Students attempt all six subjects (three languages and three core subjects) in this phase.

-If a student fails to meet the passing criteria in any subject(s) during the main examination, they can appear for the KSEAB SSLC exam-2 or supplementary exam.
+If a student fails to meet the passing criteria in any subject(s) during the main examination, they can appear for the KSEAB SSLC exam-2 or a supplementary exam.
 This is held shortly after the KSEAB SSLC results of Exam-1 are declared, giving students a chance to quickly recover and improve their scores.
+The KSEAB will release the Karnataka SSLC supplementary time table 2026 soon after the result declaration.

 For students who are unable to pass the supplementary exam, a special examination is conducted.
 This final attempt within the academic year ensures that students do not lose a year and can still progress to higher education.